cbayles1/beachbot/README.md

 # beachbot
-An old Discord bot from a few years back which gave users custom nicknames.
+A now inactive Discord bot from a few years back which gave users custom nicknames.